openhackathons-org/gpubootcamp/hpc/nways/README.md

 `sudo docker build -f Dockerfile_python -t myimage:1.0 .`

 For C, Fortran, and Python, the code labs have been written using Jupyter notebooks and a Dockerfile has been built to simplify deployment.
-In order to serve the docker instance for a student, it is necessary to expose port 8000 from the container, for instance, the following command would expose port 8000 inside the container as port 8000 on the lab machine:
+In order to serve the docker instance for a student, it is necessary to expose port 8000 from the container.
+For example, the following command would expose port 8000 inside the container as port 8000 on the lab machine:

 `sudo docker run --rm -it --gpus=all -p 8888:8888 myimage:1.0`